-FitzGerald's is one of most famous bar-cum-club in the city.
+FitzGerald's is one of most famous bar and clubs in the city.
 Built in 1920, the watering hole was renovated and re-modeled to cater to modern, young and suave patrons.
 With its casual and friendly ambiance teamed up with great music, it has managed to retain its old charm and popularity.
 Listen to the local bands or simply be all by yourself and enjoy your favorite drink.
 Every week, FitzGerald's comes up with interesting and fun events.
 Apart from that, it also provides excellent catering and banquet services.
 For more details, check website or call ahead.

 Chicago is well known as home to many blues greats, and, as a result, plenty of decent blues bars feature respectable music and good bands catering to tourists.
 But musicians who play at these tourist clubs, they go to Rosa's when they really want to hear the good stuff.
 A nondescript tavern room located four-five miles from Old Town and Lincoln Park, Rosa's offers the unbeatable combination of great music and cheap drinks.
 Although the crowd here is friendly, any musician who gets up to play at Rosa's knows that he or she better bring some serious chops to the table, because bad music simply isn't tolerated here.
 Coming to Rosa's is sure to soothe your soul.